bolu-tife/can-you-read-gibberish/README.md

-#Can YOu Read Gibberish
+# Can You Read Gibberish

-Test your skills to see if you can read gibberish!
+Test your skills to find out if you can read gibberish!